Interpretability as Alignment: Making Internal Understanding a Design Principle: Comparing Alignment Approaches: Mechanistic vs. Behavioral Methods

-Red teaming involves adversarially probing models to uncover vulnerabilities through carefully constructed prompts or stress scenarios \cite{ganguli2022red}.
-It is useful for testing behavioral robustness and identifying edge cases.
-However, red teaming often reveals \textit{that} a failure occurred without explaining \textit{why} it occurred \cite{mckenzie2023organizing}.
-Interpretability can augment red teaming by analyzing the internal mechanisms that make a model susceptible to specific attacks—such as reliance on ambiguous token embeddings, exploit-prone circuits, or memorized failure patterns \cite{robertkirk2025causalinterpretability, anthro2020, geiger2023causal}.
+\textbf{Interpretability as complement.} Interpretability offers tools for probing internal representations and identifying latent goals, deceptive heuristics, or emergent failure modes that behavioral methods may overlook \cite{Bereska2024MechanisticIF, geiger2023causal}.
+It can augment red teaming by analyzing internal mechanisms that make models susceptible to attacks reliance on ambiguous embeddings, exploit-prone circuits, or memorized failure patterns \cite{robertkirk2025causalinterpretability, anthro2020, geiger2023causal}.
+Unlike behavioral methods that rely on human-centered assessments, mechanistic interpretability prioritizes testable, manipulable, and causally valid explanations \cite{openreview2024notallexplanations, Bereska2024MechanisticIF, openreview2024userstudies, geiger2023causal}.

-Used together, red teaming and interpretability enable both external diagnosis and internal causal tracing, offering a two-pronged strategy for identifying and addressing alignment risks.